Alt-Org/Altzone/Doc/Doxygen/Battle/pages/2-view.md

 ## UI Component {#page-view-uicomponent}

-UI Components are scripts which unlike @uihandlerslink are attached to the BattleUiShared -prefabs' GameObjects themselves.
+UI Components are helper scripts which can have multiple instances in BattleUi -prefab's child GameObjects.
 In %Battle the UI Components have a Component suffix in addition to the Ui prefix. [[Naming]](#index-naming)

 The UI Component scripts exist to make it easier to handle BattleUiShared prefabs which have several instances, for example BattleUiPlayerInfo.